 The First 30 Minute Call: Discovery Session

-The first call will consist of a five minute intro about Personal Capital and the advisor's background, followed by a roughly 15-20 minute discovery period about you.
-The advisor will ask you basic questions about your net worth, budget, goals, risk tolerance, current investing strategy, investing experience, and any other pertinent information.
+The first Empower consultation call will consist of a five minute intro about the firm and the advisor's background.
+This is followed by a roughly 15-20 minute discovery period about you.

 The Second 45 Minute Call: The Recommendation

 The second Empower consultation call is also free with no obligation and usually lasts around 45 minutes.
 This is where the real value begins.
 I was pleasantly surprised with how smooth the process.